-A First Aid kit should be readily available at all times for minor incidents.
+A First Aid kit should be always readily available.

-A competition or event must have qualified medical personnel appointed for the duration of the show who is trained in First Aid Emergency Medical treatment.
+A competition or event must have qualified medical personnel appointed for the duration of the competition who is trained in First Aid Emergency Medical treatment.
 Qualified Medical personnel are defined as either a:

-- Doctor - Professional emergency personnel; such as EMT or Paramedic - An adult with recognized and valid First Aid certification who is not competing.
+- Doctor - · Professional emergency personnel, such as EMT or Paramedic - An adult with recognized and valid First Aid certification who is not competing.
 This individual may act in some other capacity at the competition providing this does not restrict their availability to all areas on the competition grounds.